errorcodezero/errorcodezero.dev/src/content/blog/bottom-up-parser-example.md

 spicy * savory hamburger
 ```

 Notice how we push the dot to the right to indicate that we've seen it.
-Here's
+Once something
-where the R in LR parsing comes.
-Once something is to the left of our parser,
+is to the left of our parser,
 we want to update our tree to reflect the new addition.

 In this case, `spicy` is an `adjective` according to our grammar so we can mark